 Exposing Stealthy Attacks

 Given the sophisticated evasive methods in use today, there is no silver bullet that will catch every attack.
 Using advanced inspection techniques and sharing security insights in real-time is the key to surfacing and stopping stealthy attack and breaches.
-Intel Security achieves this using two unique capabilities:
+McAfee achieves this using two unique capabilities:

 - Sandboxing with behavioral monitoring to identify unknown and stealthy malware